Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Introduction

 \subsection{Related Work}

 Safety in control systems is often certified by control barrier functions (CBF), which is a type of control Lyapunov-like functions \cite{ames2016control,sontag1989universal,primbs1999nonlinear}.
 By enforcing the inner product of the CBF derivative and vector field of the controlled system to be bounded, safety is rigorously guaranteed at any time.
 CBF is shown to be powerful and scalable in control input design for control-affine systems, as this condition can be encoded as a linear constraint in a quadratic programming (QP) problem \cite{ames2016control}.
-By solving online QP problems for every state, the system can be guaranteed to be safe \cite{hsu2015control,ames2014control}.
-Higher-order derivative based methods for high relative degree systems are proposed in \cite{xiao2019control,nguyen2016exponential,tan2021high}.
-In \cite{xiao2021adaptive}, adaptive coefficients are introduced to improve the feasibility of the CBF-QP.
-For the case where multiple CBFs exist, an optimal decay based method is proposed to tune the CBF constraints \cite{zeng2021safety}.
-CBFs for discrete time systems are proposed in \cite{agrawal2017discrete}.
-For the case where model uncertainty and system noise are added, robust CBF with worst case analysis \cite{nguyen2021robust, jankovic2018robust} can be considered.
+By solving online QP problems at every state, the system is guaranteed to be safe \cite{hsu2015control,ames2014control}.
 Most of the existing results in this direction involve a centralized approach; however, multi-agent considerations call for distributed solution regimes.
-In this paper we address the distributed safety problem for multi-agent systems.

-Related to the problem considered in this paper, CBFs for multi-robot systems were studied in \cite{chen2020guaranteed,wang2017safety,borrmann2015control}.
-These works propose to split the CBF constraints into two components for neighbouring agents: the computation is therefore distributed as every agent solves a local optimisation problem.
-An improved constraint sharing mechanism is developed in \cite{xu2018constrained}, where the CBF constraints are dynamically tuned for compatibility.
-Optimality is further considered in \cite{tan2021distributed}, and a dynamical constraint allocation scheme among agents based on a consensus protocol is proposed.
-In our work, we aim at dealing with the problem of feasibility and optimality simultaneously, as well as considering multiple CBF constraints for safety.
-In essence, the distributed CBF-based safe control design problem can be seen under the lens of distributed optimisation.
+{CBF-based distributed algorithms have been proposed in \cite{chen2020guaranteed,wang2017safety,borrmann2015control}.
+In these papers, the CBF constraints are decomposed and allocated to neighbouring agents to facilitate a distributed implementation.
+Under the assumption that each local optimization problem is feasible, the overall CBF constraints are satisfied.
+However, this assumption is usually much stronger than that of feasibility of the nominal centralized problem.
+Moreover, optimality of the nominal centralized problem by the distributed controller is not guaranteed.} An improved constraint sharing mechanism is developed in \cite{xu2018constrained}, where the CBF constraints are dynamically tuned for feasibility, but for single-agent systems.
+Optimality is further considered in \cite{tan2021distributed} {, but for multi-agent systems with only one CBF constraint}.
+A dynamical constraint allocation scheme among agents based on a consensus protocol is proposed. {In our work, we deal with the problem of guaranteeing feasibility of local problems across iterations while preserving optimality, under multiple CBF safety constraints.} In essence, the distributed CBF-based safe control design problem can be seen under the lens of distributed optimization.